Cranberry White Chocolate Cookies

 • Brown sugar - has a richer flavor than white sugar.

-• Whole eggs - for binding the cookie dough together, adding moisture, and working as a leavening agent.
+• Whole eggs - for binding the cookie dough, adding moisture, and acting as a leavening agent.

 • Buttermilk - works with the soda to give the cookie more lift.